conchyliculture/gandy/README.md

 Use a ACME client (such as [my fork of acme-tiny](https://github.com/conchyliculture/acme-tiny/tree/dns-01)) which uses hooks to update your DNS zone.

-Write a wrapper around `gandi.rb` to do the things, or if you use my fork, you can call `dns-01.rb`.
+Write a wrapper around `gandy.rb` to do the things, or if you use my fork, you can have the ACME client use `dns-01.rb` as a hook.

 This should probably work.